Bridge Project - ACS Career Kick-Starter

 When & Where

-The CKS Workshop will be held in Washington, DC on November 11 - 13.
+The CKS Workshop will be held at the Genentech Headquarters in San Francisco, CA on November 3rd - 5th.
 More details of the event will be provided to selected applicants.
-All travel and accommodations will be covered by ACS for applicants that are currently in the U.S. Applicaiton deadline is October 14th, 2022.
+All travel and accommodations will be covered by ACS for applicants that are currently in the U.S.

 - Understand how skills, values, and opportunities can intersect to create a satisfying career path for an individual